Professional wrestling throws: Half nelson driver

-Michinoku driver II
+Michinoku Driver II

 Innovated by Taka Michinoku, and technically known as a sitout scoop slam piledriver.
 Facing their opponent, the wrestler reaches between their opponent's legs with their right arm and reaches around the opponent's neck from the same side with their left arm.
 They then lift the opponent up and turn them around so that they are held upside down, as in a scoop slam, before dropping down into a sitout position, driving the opponent down to the mat neck and shoulder first.
 Many people call it the Michinoku Driver because it is used more often than the original Michinoku Driver.
+This variation of the move was also used by Vampiro under the name Nail in the Coffin.

-Michinoku driver II-B
+Michinoku Driver II-B

 A variation of the Michinoku Driver II in which the wrestler stands behind the opponent, applies an inverted facelock, lifts them upside down, and then drops down to a sitting position, driving the opponent down to the mat between the wrestler's legs upper back first.
-The move was also used by Vampiro with the name nail in the coffin.
+AEW wrestler Ricochet uses a spinning version of the move called Vertigo.

 Samoan driver

 The attacking wrestler drapes an opponent over their shoulders in a fireman's carry position and then takes hold of the opponent and pulls them over their shoulder and down to the mat while falling to a sitting position so that the opponent lands on their upper back and neck between the legs of the wrestler, facing towards them.
-A cross-legged and wrist-clutch version of this move also exists.
-It is used as finishing moves by wrestlers such as Chris Sabin (cradle shock), Santos Escobar (phantom driver) and Susie (panic switch).
-Former WWE diva Ivory and current WWE superstar Dana Brooke use this as a signature move and finisher move respectively.
-Shinsuke Nakamura formally used the move as a finisher as Landslide, only to later change his finisher to Bomaye/Kinsasha, although he would still use the move as a signature.
+It is used as finishing moves by wrestlers such as TNA wrestlers Su Yung (Panic Switch), and Ash by Elegance (formerly known as Dana Brooke in WWE), and is also used by Chris Sabin (Cradle Shock, which consists of a cross-legged carry), Santos Escobar (Phantom Driver) and Lyra Valkyria (Nightwing).
+Former WWE Diva Ivory uses this as a signature move.
+Shinsuke Nakamura formerly used the move as a finisher as Landslide, only to later change his primary finisher to the Bomaye/Kinshasa, although he stills occasionally uses the move as a signature.
+A variant of the move, which involves a wrist-clutch, is used by Shingo Takagi as the Last of the Dragon or Last Falconry.

 Wheelbarrow driver

 Similar to the wheelbarrow facebuster but instead of dropping their opponent face first, they drop their opponent so that the opponent lands on their upper back and neck between the legs of the wrestler, facing towards them, usually resulting in a pin.
+Swerve Strickland is well known for using this move as his finisher, using a half-nelson variation dubbed Big Pressure (formerly known as the JML Driver).